Payment Gateway Integration For Your Mobile App

 A merchant account allows businesses to process credit card payments through the payment gateway and receive those funds back into their bank account.
 There are two types: A dedicated merchant account used only for individual businesses, giving merchants more control over their money movements, and an aggregate merchant account used by multiple businesses, which is easier to set up but lacks regulations on how providers handle funds.

-A chosen Payment Gateway should comply with up-to-date security standards, like PCI DSS (Payment Card Industry Data Security Standard), data encryption, and tokenization, and have effective fraud prevention measures.
-These features assure secure transactions, reduce the risk of chargebacks and protect customer’s payment information.
+A chosen payment gateway should comply with up-to-date security standards, like PCI DSS (Payment Card Industry Data Security Standard), data encryption, and tokenization, as well as have effective fraud prevention measures.
+These features assure secure transactions, reduce the risk of chargebacks, and protect customer’s payment information.